The Mexican replied only a little while.

 processor, eventually opening your own cannery.
 You would control the

 product, processing and distribution.
-You would need to leave this small
+You would need to leave

 coastal fishing village and move to Mexico City, then LA and